mcarolinag/mcarolinag.github.io/_posts/2018-07-23-linear regresion.md

 We all have been in apartments with similar number of bedrooms and bathrooms, area, etc., but very different conditions.
 Variables such as new carpet, hardwood floors, new appliances, etc. are not included in the model.

 Still, the model selected explains 60% of the variation of the price and the mean error is about 15%.
-The model is very simple and easy to implement and considered acceptable given the few featured included.
+The model is very simple and easy to implement and considered acceptable given the few features included.

 **Future Work**